ABorgna/site/slides/20220628-QPL/slides.md

 ![:vspace 1em]

-![:hspace .4em]❗ Is still restricted to non-generic operations.
+![:hspace .4em]❗ Is still restricted to non-generic operations

-![:hspace .4em]❗ The compiled diagram has the same size complexity as the quantum circuit.
+![:hspace .4em]❗ The compiled diagram has the same size complexity as the quantum circuit

 ]